Govan/Alfred-Workflows/Evernote Styles/README.md

 # Evernote Styles

-The WYSIWYG editor for Evernote.app is an abortion and trying to apply consistent styles for headers, important, etc between notes is a massive pain using the control bar.
+The WYSIWYG editor for Evernote.app is an abortion and trying to apply consistent styles for headers, important, etc between notes is a massive pain.

 Instead, let's use AppleScript to extract a text selection, format it with HTML and CSS then paste it back into Evernote.
 This effectively mimics the behaviour